smorad/um_cisc_7026/lecture_10_generative_models.typ

   Gradient can flow through $bold(mu), bold(sigma)$ #pause

-  We can sample and use gradient descent #pause
+  We can sample and use gradient descent

-  This trick only works with certain distributions

 ==
   Put it all together #pause